mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 categories: ['Vue']
 ---

-To those who claim you can't prototype mobile UIs with Javascript, I raise you the following tutorial.
-In this play, we'll use Vue JS to re-create the filter UX from Instagram's mobile app.
+To those who claim you can't prototype mobile UIs with the tools of the web, I raise you the following tutorial.
+In this play, we'll use Vue JS to re-create a workflow from Instagram's mobile app: uploading a photo and applying a filter.

 ## Scenario
 You're an enterprising front-end developer convinced that the sky is the limit when it comes to prototyping with HTML, CSS, and Javascript.
 You tell your friends that you can prototype the "Apply Filter" workflow from Instagram's mobile app in under an hour.
 Go.